stevearc/conform.nvim/README.md

       -- When cwd is not found, don't run the formatter (default false) require_cwd = true,
-      -- When stdin=false, use this template to generate the temporary file that gets formatted tmpfile_format = ".conform.$RANDOM.$FILENAME",
+      -- When stdin=false, use this template to generate the temporary file that gets formatted -- This can be an absolute path to control where the file is created. tmpfile_format = ".conform.$RANDOM.$FILENAME",
       -- When returns false, the formatter will not be used condition = function(self, ctx)